Blood Glucose Monitoring in Home Care

 The following symptoms may indicate a deterioration in the client’s health and require escalation of care to your responding clinical support team.

-Signs that the client may be experiencing hypoglycaemia (BGL is too low) are a BGL of 4.0 mmol/L or lower as well as any of the following symptoms:
+Signs that a client with diabetes may be experiencing hypoglycaemia (where BGL is too low) are a BGL of 4.0 mmol/L or lower (NDSS 2021), as well as any of the following symptoms:

 • Weakness, trembling or shaking